umijs/dumi/docs/config/index.md

 The configuration dumi will be converted to the code block rendered by the ReactComponent component by default.
 If you don't want to do any conversion, such as a pure site like Umi's official website, then set this item to an empty array.

+#### passivePreview

+- Type：`Boolean`
+- Default：`false`
+- Details：

+Passive preview mode.
+Only codeblocks belonging to `resolve.previewLangs` and having the `preview` modifier are rendered as ReactComponent.
+Generally used to render only a few code blocks in `resolve.previewLangs`, but not all of them.

 ### sitemap

 - Type: `{ hostname: string, excludes?: string[] }`